M-Files/Developer-Portal/Frameworks/Vault-Application-Framework.md

 Whereas most processes within M-Files typically operate synchronously, [Background Operations]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Background-Operations/) allow you to execute periodic or time-consuming processes asynchronously, providing a smoother solution for your customers.

-#### Helper utilities
+#### Helpers

-Common functions such as building search conditions, or working with search results, are easier using built-in [helper utilities]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Helper-Utilities/).
-These extensibile helper utilities reduce the amount of code needed to be written, as well as providing more readable and more maintainable code for the future.
+Common functions such as building search conditions, or working with search results, are easier using built-in [helpers]({{ site.baseurl }}/Frameworks/Vault-Application-Framework//).
+These extensibile helpers reduce the amount of code needed to be written, as well as providing more readable and more maintainable code for the future.